Russian invasion of Ukraine

 Cyber security

-The situation in Ukraine has no impact on the radiation situation in Finland.
+The situation in Ukraine does not affect the radiation situation in Finland, nor can any accident or damage related to radioactive materials or nuclear power plants in Ukraine cause a situation where people in Finland need to be protected from radiation.
 The Radiation and Nuclear Safety Authority is monitoring the situation in Ukraine from the perspective of nuclear and radiation safety.

 Many private individuals and operators have expressed their intention of bringing to Finland people who have fled Ukraine because of the Russian attack.
-It is admirable and understandable that you want to help.
-However, you should bear in mind that people fleeing conflict are often in need of other support as well.
+However, it is important to bear in mind that people fleeing conflict are often in need of other support as well.
 This is especially important to remember when helping children.
 Humanitarian organisations and the authorities have long experience in helping children in crises.

 Please notify the Finnish Immigration Service if you are bringing Ukrainians to Finland.